LiteraturePro/MODNet/README.md

     ```
     CMD exec gunicorn --bind 0.0.0.0:$PORT --workers 1 --threads 8 --timeout 0 app:app
     ```
+    - For Aliyun Severless
+    - For Alibaba cloud functional computing service, it specifies that the service must run on port 9000, so two locations need to be changed, one of which is as follows
+    ```
+    CMD exec gunicorn --bind 0.0.0.0:9000 --workers 1 --threads 8 --timeout 0 app:app
+    ```
+    - The other one needs to be changed `app.py` Change `8080` in to `9000` port

 3. Running image (You can specify the running port yourself)：
     ```
     docker run -p 8080:8080 mod-matting